projectcalico/calico/about/about-kubernetes-egress.md

 SNAT (Source Network Address Translation) the connections so the external service being connected to sees the connection as coming from the egress gateway.
 The main use case is to improve security, either with the egress gateway performing a direct security role in terms of what connections it allows, or in conjunction with perimeter firewalls (or other external entities).
-For example, so that perimeter firewalls see the connections coming from well know IP addresses (the egress gateways) rather than from dynamic pod IP addresses they don't understand.
+For example, so that perimeter firewalls see the connections coming from well known IP addresses (the egress gateways) rather than from dynamic pod IP addresses they don't understand.

 Egress gateways are not a native concept in Kubernetes itself, but are implemented by some Kubernetes network